candlepin/candlepin.github.io/docs/candlepin/standard_for_card_sizes.md

 ## Size 5

-**Description:** Some issue that is possible to solve during half of one day.
+**Description:** Some issue that is possible to solve in half of a day.

 **Examples:**